 She got the “Innovators Under 35 Italy 2014” award by the MIT Technology Review for her pioneering work on perovskites.
 She has been selected among the “Emerging Investigators 2017” by the Royal Society of Chemistry.
 In 2017 Annamaria received the highly competitive European Research Council Cosolidator grant, a 2.2M Euros award to support excellent and disruptive science.

 She is in the editorial board of ACS Energy Letters (ACS), Advanced Energy Materials (Wiley) and Matter (Cell Press) and in February 2019 she joined "Sustainable Energy & Fuels" (RSC) as associated editor.

-Annamaria has an h-index of 40 (Scopus, June 2019) with more than 14000 citations and she has been listed among the the “Highly Cited Researcher 2018 (cross field)” by Clarivate Analytics
+Annamaria has an h-index of 41 (Scopus, december 2019) with more than 15000 citations.
+She has been listed among the the “Highly Cited Researcher 2018 (cross field)” and “Highly Cited Researcher 2019 (cross field)” by Clarivate Analytics

 The research activities are mainly focused on the investigation of the physics behind low cost "future generation" photovoltaic concepts and on the development of associated optoelectronic devices.